ceciliaknaub/code_drafting/README.md

-A python script to generate balanced draft codings for a corpus.
+A python script to generate balanced weaving draft codings for a corpus.